google/zetasql/docs/lexical.md

 ```

 The purpose of a hint is to modify the execution strategy for a query
 without changing the result of the query.
-Hints generally do not affect query
+Hints generally don't affect query
 semantics, but may have performance implications.

 Hint syntax requires the `@` character followed by curly braces.